Dolichopoda

-Dolichopoda is a genus of cave crickets in the tribe Dolichopodaini, subfamily Dolichopodainae.
+Dolichopoda is a genus of cave crickets in the monotypic tribe Dolichopodaini, subfamily Dolichopodainae.
 They are distributed in the Mediterranean basin in southern Europe and western Asia.

 The type species of the genus is Gryllus palpata, now known as Dolichopoda palpata.

 Species

 There are over 50 described species.
 The greatest species diversity occurs in Greece.
 Four subgenera have been named, though some have been shown to be paraphyletic (Dolichopoda) or polyphyletic (Chopardina).